Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/calculated-fields/overview.md

 <a name='precalculated-fields'></a>
 ## Pre-Calculated Fields

-Pre-calculated fields are evaluated before executing data editor aggregations.
+Pre-calculated fields are evaluated before executing Data Editor aggregations.
 This means in order to apply a certain formula, Analytics will go through every record in your field's dataset once or several times.
 Because of this, pre-calculation is likely to be underperforming in terms of speed when working with large datasets.

 To add a new pre-calculated field, you need to: